The Buddha in New Jersey

-When completed in 1993 MICA sought a permanent location for this giant 2-and-a-half-story sculpture.
+When completed in 1993 MICA sought a permanent location for this giant two-and-a-half-story sculpture.
 BD's campus of beautiful award-winning buildings became a perfect home with its large sunlit atriums.
 The Buddha was placed in one such room at the head of an ornamental pond, providing humidity that helps prevent damage to the wood.
-A large hole was cut into the side of the building to install the sculpture.
+A large hole had to be cut into the side of the building to install the sculpture.

 - Related Projects:

 - Art Restoration at the US Consulate in Istanbul

 - Ceramic Restoration for a MacArthur Genius